arnab24nov/Netflix-GPT/README.md

 - showing all the data dynamically using redux store.
 - add different language functionality in the page using redux store.
 - created GPT-Search bar component.
+- getting movie suggestion using openai api key.
+- getting related movies related those keyword(movie) from TMDB API.
+- created functionality to show the movie suggestions.
+- add functionality to show the trailer video and details when clicking on a movie card.

 # Features